This course is open for applications.

 - Key fact:

-- Get your career off to the best possible start with accreditation from the Royal Institute of Chartered Surveyors (RICS), Chartered Institute of Building (CIOB) and the Chartered Association of Building Engineers (CABE).
+- Get your career off to the best possible start with accreditation from the Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Building (CIOB) and the Chartered Association of Building Engineers (CABE).

 Why study building surveying?

 As we create new buildings, we also need to manage existing ones better.